 Juice is popular and often very tasty.
 For example, you can find fresh fruit juice made from oranges, watermelon or pomegranate.

-A speciality of Morocco is Moroccan mint tea, which is made from green tea and mint, mixed with lots of sugar.
-The pouring is at least as important as the flavour.
-A teapot with a long, narrow spout is used and poured, from above, into small drinking glasses.
+A speciality of Morocco is Moroccan mint date, made with green tea and mint, mixed with lots of sugar.
+The pouring is just as important as the flavour.
+You use a teapot with a long, narrow spout and pour it from the top into small drinking glasses.

 What are your experiences with Moroccan cuisine?